 l=2π(r2-r1) =2π cm, , and μr=50,000.

-The second method uses the measured B-H curve.
-In the linear region, which is either visible or approximated, the relative permeability can be found from the slope (B=µrμoH) for each frequency.
+The second method uses the measured B-H curve. (figure 5) In the linear region, which is either visible or approximated, the relative permeability can be found from the slope (B=µrμoH) for each frequency.
 To find B and H values, appropriate scaling should be performed for probe factors, circuit elements, and core dimensions using previous measurements.

 In an approach similar to finding the relative permeability, the number of turns can be found if the relative permeability is unknown.
 This can be achieved by manipulating the previous equations to find N.